 C. Leather gloves.
 Welders often use heavy leather gloves, as shown in Fig. 5 so as to avoid weld-spatter from being able to get to their hands, wrists, or lower arms, thus protecting them from potentially bad burns.
 Such heavy gloves are not needed, or recommended, for use in brazing processes.

 KEEP GLOVES CLEAN!
 I am sometimes amazed to see that the gloves being worn by brazers are filthy, and potentially more contaminating to brazing-surfaces than bare-hands would be!
 When you are using gloves, it should be obvious that those gloves are being used primarily to keep surfaces clean and free of contamination so that they can be readily brazed.
 Be careful, therefore, that gloves themselves also be kept reasonably clean, and changed out often enough to prevent the gloves themselves from being a potential source of braze-contamination.
-The gloves shown in Fig. 6 are too dirty, and should be changed out for clean ones.
+The gloves shown in Fig. 6 are too dirty and should be changed out for clean ones.

-CONCLUSION: Gloves are an important part of braze-assembly, since they can be very effective at keeping your hands off the surfaces to be brazed, and thus keep the surfaces clean.
+CONCLUSION: Gloves are an important part of braze-assembly since they can be very effective at keeping your hands off the surfaces to be brazed, and thus keep the surfaces clean.
 So, take the time to optimize the type of glove that will allow you to easily and safely assemble part for brazing, but also be sure to keep those gloves clean (or change them out frequently) since improper glove use can negatively affect your brazing process too.

-Next month we’ll look at grit-blasting as a cleaning method and as a surface-prep for parts that are then to be assembled and brazed.
+In the next article in this series; “Essential Criteria for Brazing: Item 2 – Proper cleaning—role of grit blasting in surface-prep (Part C)”, we look at grit-blasting as a cleaning method and as a surface-prep for parts that are then to be assembled and brazed.
 There are a number of grit-blasting materials commonly used, and we’ll see which ones are good, and which ones are questionable.

 DAN KAY BRAZING SEMINARS: 3-Day seminars provide intensive training in “The Fundamentals of Brazing”, covering the brazing of materials ranging from aluminum to titanium to ceramics!
 FIND OUT MORE